PaulBatchelor/Soundpipe/util/style_guide.md

 Choose good names for your variables so your code is clear.
 In C, a good variable name has the right balance of terseness and verboseness for maximum clarity and grokking.

-Variables should be one word, but if must use more than one word, use underscore\_variables and not camelCase.
+Variables should be one word, but if they must use more than one word, use underscore\_variables and not camelCase.

 Soundpipe has a lot of accepted abbreviations for certain variables.
 These are okay names